trikoder/trim/documentation/core-concepts-and-api.md

 ````

 ### includedFields (sparse fieldsets)
-Specify fields to include in api payload for resource listing (index) and editing (edit)
+Specify fields to include in API payload for resource listing (index) and editing (edit)
 ```js
 includedFields: {
     index: {